Unboundedness of the Heesch Number for Hyperbolic Convex Monotiles: Introduction

-\begin{theorem} For any given positive integer $n$, there exists a cyclic tuple $\mathfrak{k}_n$ with Heesch number $n$. \end{theorem} In the proof presented in \S \ref{Heesch}, the cyclic tuple $\mathfrak{k}_n$ with Heesch number $n$ is constructed inductively by juxtaposing the cyclic tuple $\mathfrak{k}_{n-1}$ with an appropriate cyclic tuple $\bar{\mathfrak{k}}_{n-1}$.
-The heuristic of the proof relies on the observation that juxtaposing $ \bar{\mathfrak{k}}_{n-1}$ eliminates the constraint of constructing a neighborhood around an odd face in $\mathfrak{k}_{n-1}$ that arises at the $(n-1)$-th layer, while simultaneously introducing a new constraint for another odd face at the $n$-th layer. \\ In \cite{AT10}, A. S. Tarasov proved the existence of a monotile with arbitrary Heesch number in the hyperbolic plane.
-His example, constructed by appropriately adding notches and ridges to regular $k$-gons in a tiling of type $[k^3]$ of $\mathbb{H}^2$, resulted in a non-convex aperiodic tile.
-On the other hand, the dual of a homogeneous tiling is a tiling by a single convex polygon (a convex monotile).
-Therefore, a direct consequence of our theorem is that there exist convex monotiles with arbitrarily large Heesch number.
+\begin{theorem} For every positive integer $n \in \mathbb{N}$, there exists a cyclic tuple $\mathfrak{k}_n$ with $\vartheta(\mathfrak{k}) > 2$ such that $\mathcal{H}(\mathfrak{k}_n) = n$. \end{theorem} In the proof (presented in \S \ref{Heesch}) the cyclic tuple $\mathfrak{k}_n$ is built inductively from $\mathfrak{k}_{n-1}$ by adjoining a complementary block $\bar{\mathfrak{k}}_{n-1}$.
+The role of this added block is twofold: it resolves the unique local obstruction that appears near an odd-sided face at the $(n-1)$-st corona, while at the same time creating a new forced obstruction one layer farther out.
+Thus, each step extends the patch by one layer, but also pushes the blocking phenomenon to the next corona.
+Iterating this extension-and-propagation mechanism produces cyclic tuples with arbitrarily large finite Heesch number. \\ In \cite{AT10}, A.\ S.\ Tarasov proved the existence of a monotile with an arbitrary Heesch number in the hyperbolic plane.
+His example, constructed by appropriately adding notches and ridges to regular $k$-gons in a tiling of type $[k^3]$ of $\mathbb{H}^2$, resulted in a non-convex tile.
+On the other hand, by the duality between vertices and faces, an $n$-layer patch of polygons surrounding a central vertex directly corresponds to an $n$-layer patch of congruent dual tiles $P_{\mathfrak{k}}$ surrounding a central tile.
+Therefore, a direct consequence of Theorem \ref{heeschn} is the existence of convex monotiles in the hyperbolic plane with arbitrarily large Heesch numbers.

 One indicator of potential undecidability of the domino problem for the Euclidean or the hyperbolic plane for a given class of tiles is the unboundedness of Heesch numbers.
-Indeed, any a priori upper bound on Heesch numbers would, in fact, imply decidability.
+Indeed, for any class of tiles admitting only finitely many local configurations up to a given radius, a uniform upper bound on Heesch numbers would imply decidability by exhaustive local search.
 Consequently, our result establishing unbounded Heesch numbers for homogeneous tilings, together with the existence of aperiodic tilings described later, suggests that the problem in this setting may be undecidable.